webclinic017/PyPortfolioOpt/README.md

 ### Black-Litterman allocation

-As of v0.5.0, we now support Black-Litterman asset allocation, which allows you to combine a prior estimate of returns (e.g the market-implied returns) with your own views to form a posterior estimate.
+Pyportfolioopt supports Black-Litterman asset allocation, which allows you to combine a prior estimate of returns (e.g the market-implied returns) with your own views to form a posterior estimate.
 This results in much better estimates of expected returns than just using the mean historical return.
 Check out the [docs](https://pyportfolioopt.readthedocs.io/en/latest/BlackLitterman.html) for a discussion of the theory, as well as advice